How often or do I need to vaccinate my pet?

 It depends on the situation.
 But yes, I highly recommend vaccinating your cats and your dog and being on top of that.
 It’s such a small investment to save their life.
 I mean, you know, each vaccine for parvo is $25 to $35 a pop.
 Get that first three shot series on board and that compared to a $4000 to $5000 hospital bill to try and save the dog’s life, and they may or may not walk out of the hospital.

 It’s common sense, an ounce of prevention worth a pound of cure type thing.
-So, yes, vaccinate your animals. and feel free to leave a comment and let us know if this was helpful.
+So, yes, vaccinate your animals.
+And feel free to leave a comment and let us know if this was helpful.
 We’re trying to get a little bit of education out to the public.
-If there is something that you wish we would have expanded on or hit on.
-Definitely leave that in the comments.
-If you liked it, hit the like button and subscribing so you can get any of the future videos that we release.
+If there is something that you wish we would have expanded on or hit on, definitely leave that in the comments.
+If you liked it, hit the like button and subscribe so you can get any of the future videos that we release.
 Thanks.